2024–25 Indiana Hoosiers men's basketball team

 The 2024–25 Indiana Hoosiers men's basketball team represented Indiana University in the 2024–25 NCAA Division I men's basketball season.
 They were led by fourth-year head coach, and former Indiana standout, Mike Woodson.
 The team played its home games at Simon Skjodt Assembly Hall in Bloomington, Indiana, as a member of the Big Ten Conference.
 The season officially began with the annual event, Hoosier Hysteria, on Friday, October 18, 2024.

 By missing out on the 2025 NCAA Tournament, the Woodson era came to a close.
 Turning down other post-season tournament invites, the Hoosiers finished with an overall record of 19–13, and 10–10 in Big Ten Conference play.

+The Indiana Hoosiers drew an average home attendance of 16,447, the 8th-highest of all college basketball teams.

 Previous season

-Woodson's third season didn't meet expectations as the 2023–24 Hoosiers finished 19–14 overall and 10–10 in the Big Ten.
+Woodson's third season did not meet expectations, as the 2023–24 Hoosiers finished 19–14 overall and 10–10 in the Big Ten.
 IU received the No. 6 seed in the Big Ten Conference tournament, where they beat Penn State for the first time that season, 61–59 with a last second tip-in by Anthony Leal.
 In the quarterfinals, IU lost to Nebraska for the third time that season, 93–66.